nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Flake-like:** Pertaining to the characteristic flake-like morphology of nanoflakes.

-### Expanded Definition and Usage\nNanoflakes, with their distinct flake-like shape and atomic-scale thickness, offer unique advantages in performance and efficiency across numerous applications.
+### Expanded Definition and Usage:
+Nanoflakes, with their distinct flake-like shape and atomic-scale thickness, offer unique advantages in performance and efficiency across numerous applications.
 In electronics, their high surface area and edge site density can improve current-carrying capacity and integrate seamlessly into existing semiconductor technologies.
 In energy storage, nanoflakes increase the effective surface area for ion exchange, enhancing the performance of batteries and supercapacitors.
 Additionally, their optical properties make them suitable for use in sensors and photonic devices where efficient light manipulation is essential.